Joe Martin (orangutan): 1921: Continuing in show business, Ethel Stecker incident

+In February 1921, Universal released a one-reel short, No Monkey Business, that depicted Martin arriving home from a night at the club, acting drunk.

 During this period Curley Stecker reported that he sometimes climbed onto the roof of Joe Martin's cage and looked "down at him through the grating to see how he occupied his leisure moments.
 Unobserved, Joe acts with the same dignified decorum which characterizes his moments before the camera."
 Stecker reported that Joe Martin usually remained at the back of his cage unless someone passed by, and then he would come to the front and reach his hand out in greeting.
 Favored visitors were offered milk.
 Joe Martin exhibited annoyance by retreating to his bedroom and covering his head with a blanket.
-When he was "furiously enraged" he would swing on his monkey bars until "his pent-up feelings [had] been relieved."
-Stecker also disclosed that "novelist and naturalist" Edgar Rice Burroughs had invited Joe Martin to dinner.
-Stecker said, "We went by auto—Joe was dressed in a resplendent suit of green and black—from the arena to Mr. Burroughs' ranch.
-Joe was the first to alight and shook hands cordially with the naturalist.
+When he was "furiously enraged", he would swing on his monkey bars until "his pent-up feelings [had] been relieved."
+In a story about their visit to Edgar Rice Burroughs' ranch, Stecker said: "Joe was the first to alight and shook hands cordially with the naturalist.
 After a walk through the house we went to the dinner table.
 Joe will insist on tying his napkin around his neck, but aside from that slight breach of etiquette, everything went smoothly.
 What surprised Mr. Burroughs most was Joe knew immediately which knife and fork to use for each course."

 Three juvenile orangutans, said from to have come from Borneo in crates stuffed with "jungle grass," joined the Universal City menagerie around March 1921.
 Two, called Jiggs and Kelly, had their own enclosure with a "heat plant" and wore "little pneumonia jackets of flannel Mrs. Stecker has made for them."